 If walking around the Quarter isn’t quite your speed, you can opt for a pedicab, which is a fun way to navigate through the streets, or take a romantic mule-driven carriage ride.
 In a hurry?
 Taxis abound, and an Uber or Lyft is as close as the app on your phone.

 3. You’re Surrounded by Live Music

 New Orleans dances to the beat of live music all over town.
-But here in the Quarter, music practically oozes out of the streets, from the crowd-pleasing cover bands on Bourbon Street to the solo sax player wailing on the corner.
+But here in the Quarter, the music practically oozes out of the streets, from the crowd-pleasing cover bands on Bourbon Street to the solo sax player crooning on the corner.

-House of Blues presents great rock and blues acts touring acts and lets the good times roll New-Orleans-style at its world-famous Sunday Gospel Brunch, while The Bombay Club showcases some of the smoothest jazz in town.
+House of Blues presents great rock and blues acts touring acts and lets the good times roll New Orleans style, while The Bombay Club showcases some of the best jazz in town if not the country.
 And you don’t have to be Irish to enjoy hoisting a Guinness while enjoying the folksy live music at Kerry Irish Pub.

-Looking for some razzle dazzle?
-One Eyed Jack’s hosts everything from top touring bands to flashy burlesque shows, while the Fillmore New Orleans, inside Harrah’s Casino, presents national headliners like Willie Nelson at the city’s newest, and largest, live music venue.
+Looking for some razzle-dazzle?
+One Eyed Jack’s hosts everything from top touring bands to flashy burlesque shows, while the Fillmore New Orleans, inside Harrah’s Casino, presents national headliners.

 4. Front Row Seat for French Quarter Fest